danielpclark/crystal-rails-template/README.md

 # Crystal Rails Template

 This is a sample Rails-like project written in Crystal.
+Technically it's [Kemal](kemalcr.com) but abstracted away.
 The goal is to organize and utilize the underlying web framework in such a way that it feels as familiar as developing in Rails itself.

 This project should be considered a template and example only.
 This will not be versioned and will have breaking changes if you were to depend on this as a code dependency.
 To use